 Mortons Neuroma FAQs

-Morton’s neuroma is a condition where tissue around one of the nerves in our toes start to thicken, causing a sharp and burning pain to the ball of the foot, commonly between the third and fourth toes.
+Morton’s Neuroma is a condition where tissue around one of the nerves in our toes start to thicken and ‘squeezes’ the dorsal digital nerve, causing a sharp and burning pain to the ball of the foot, commonly between the third and fourth toes.

 - Shooting pains in the ball of the foot or base of the toes.

 - Feeling like a pebble is permanently in your shoe.